mrrezaie/ezc3d/README.md

 ## Headers

 # How to install
-There are two main ways to install EZC3D on your computer: installing the binaries from Anaconda (easiest) or compiling the source code yourself (more versatile and up to date).
+There are two main ways to install EZC3D on your computer: the easy method, installing the binaries from Anaconda (Python users) or from the Release page (Matlab users); or the hard method, compiling the source code yourself (more versatile and up to date).

-## Anaconda (For Windows, Linux and Mac)
+## Anaconda (For Python users on Windows, Linux and Mac)
-The easiest way to install EZC3D is to download the binaries from anaconda (https://anaconda.org/) repositories (while binaries are available for Python3 and Octave, there are not any for MATLAB, apart from using the mex file produced for Octave).
+For Python users, the easiest way to install EZC3D is to download the binaries from anaconda (https://anaconda.org/) repositories (while binaries are available for Python3 and Octave, there are not any for MATLAB, apart from using the mex file produced for Octave).
 The project is hosted on the conda-forge channel (https://anaconda.org/conda-forge/ezc3d).

 After having installed properly an anaconda client [my suggestion would be Miniconda (https://conda.io/miniconda.html)] and loaded the desired environment to install EZC3D in, just type the following command for installing the Python3 binaries:
 ```bash